How to Get Rid of the Red Stuff (Serratia marcescens) in Your Bathroom

 • Ventilate: Run a smart exhaust fan for 20–30 minutes during and after showers to lower humidity, as noted in “Mold-Free Shower.”

-• Clean Regularly: Spray vinegar weekly to remove soap scum, as in “DIY Natural Cleaning Solutions.”
+• Clean Regularly: Spray vinegar weekly to remove soap scum.

 • Replace Shower Curtains: Swap liners every 6–12 months or use a machine-washable organic cotton curtain.